Table of contents

 3. Press Enter to execute the command.

-Step 6: When All Else Fails, Restart Your Mac
+6: Restart Your Mac

 1. Click on the "Apple" logo from the top left corner of your screen.